gardener/machine-controller-manager/docs/development/cp_support_new.md

     - Fill in the required methods `CreateMachine()`, and `DeleteMachine()` methods.
     - Optionally fill in methods like `GetMachineStatus()`, `ListMachines()`, and `GetVolumeIDs()`.
 You may choose to fill these, once the working of the required methods seem to be working.
         - `GetVolumeIDs()` expects VolumeIDs to be decoded from the volumeSpec based on the cloud provider.
+    - There is also an OPTIONAL method `GenerateMachineClassForMigration()` that helps in migration of `{ProviderSpecific}MachineClass` to `MachineClass` CR (custom resource).
+This only makes sense if you have an existing implementation (in-tree) acting on different CRD types and you would like to migrate this.
+If not you MUST return an error (machine error UNIMPLEMENTED) to avoid processing this step.
 1. Perform validation of APIs that you have described and make it a part of your methods as required at each requests.
 1. Write unit tests to make it work with your implementation by running `make test`.
     ```bash